-- (a) You must: - (i) supply to us information about each student enrolled in a course by completing the fields in the SDR in accordance with the SDR Manual and its appendices; and - (ii) submit the information on or before the date we specify. - (b) You must submit the SDR through the Services for Tertiary Education (STEO) website.
+- (a) supply to us accurate information about each student enrolled in a course by completing the fields in the SDR in accordance with the SDR Manual and its appendices; and - (b) submit the information on or before the date we specify through the Services for Tertiary Education (STEO) website.
 For more information, please refer to the SDR Manual and SDR Appendices.